 Carabuncle or Carbuncle

 Other than in “Final Fantasy” and “Dungeons and Dragons”, the nocturnal carbuncle hasn't really got into stardom, especially not the Irish variant, which is an aquatic animal with a pearl decorating its head.
 The much more familiar variant is a feline or canine creature from Argentina and Paraguay (I doubt it looks like Pikachu.
 Small ears and feline build, please) that is probably green in color, and sports a ruby in its head.
 The carbuncle (especially the terrestrial South American species) has the ability to sense a nearby human’s desire, which in most cases, is for the possibly scaly creature's gemstone.
-Every time some greedy hunter tries to get this valuable head ornament, the carbuncle suddenly emits a bright light that may make it seem like the little guy just exploded, and this scares off the little guy's adversary.
+Every time some greedy hunter tries to get this valuable head ornament, the carbuncle suddenly emits a bright light that may make it seem like the little guy just exploded, and this scares off his adversary.
 In those cases where a carbuncle meets someone who can care less about the gemstone, the pearl or ruby simply falls out of the animal's head, and its former owner will wander off to do its own thing.
 Or at least I think it's that undramatic.

 The story of a ferocious lump of stone was originally a myth made up to keep nosey folk away from caves sacred to the natives.
 And before science and scoffing became a phenomenon in Australia, it had worked quite well.

 The mythology of Easter Island has been largely ignored.
 Instead, most would focus on the famous stone statues or moai and the mystery behind them (I once had a book that had an account on how the ancients transported and lifted them).
 It's even sadder to think that the glyphs (called rongorongo, which were written on wood slabs) that probably contain valuable information are still undeciphered.
 What some eager adventurers and anthropologists can find in what's left of the island's folklore came from what the islanders can remember, and one story had a type of goat or antelope that supposedly lived on Easter Island when the legendary king and founder, Hotu Matua, discovered the volcanic landmass.
 The animal was described as having wide spreading horns, but nobody knows if the horns were smooth or spiraled or moniliform.
-It is also noted that the obscure animal had litters of six kids at a time.
+It is also noted that the obscure animal had litters of six kids or calves at a time.
 Perhaps the reason why none of the goats or gazelles or whatever are no longer around might be that the islanders killed them off before the animal can be thoroughly ingrained in their culture, and this may explain why there are no murals featuring the mammal.
 Either that or the drying climate and erosion played a role.
 The likely reason why no bones are found is the volcanic soil of the island is probably not good for preservation or the bones were ground up for a certain use.
 Even though the book where this strange animal “dwells” states the possibility that it never existed, perhaps it once did.

 I think it really is sad that Bigfoot is the only cryptid, other than the thylacine, that the newsgroups will ever mention, because some Ecuadorians think there's a much more colorful creature lurking in their forests.
 Think of an aggressive, big, gray or black cat similar to a jaguar that lives in the trees and has a pink or red, yellow, and white striped chest and hand-like paws, and you have what some will call a rainbow tiger, or a tshenkutshen as the Shuar tribesmen call it.